uvanlp/iml-2022/README.md

 ### 2.3 Prerequisites

+- **Machine Learning**: Students are expected to have machine learning background, for example, by taking one of our machine learning classes (CS 4774 or CS 6316).
-Students are expected to be familiar with basic linear algebra, probability, and machine learning (e.g., CS 4774).
-Students are also expected to have programming and software engineering skills to work with datasets using Python (e.g., CS 111x).
+- **Programming**: Students are also expected to have programming and software engineering skills to work with machine packages using Python (e.g., Sklearn, PyTorch, Tensorflow).

 ### 2.4 Textbook/Materials